 Websites are viewed on multiple devices more so on the pre-event and event phases.

-Attendees related content garners a lot of attention as this helps both delegates and sponsors plan their networking schedule.
+Attendees-related content garners a lot of attention as this helps both delegates and sponsors plan their networking schedule.

 The content is dynamic and changes frequently throughout the lifecycle of the event.